Trainee Patent Attorney – Engineering, York

 With 10 offices across England and Scotland and 3 offices in mainland Europe, HGF’s Patent and Trade Mark Attorneys provide specialist technical and legal advice to blue chip organisations and small to medium businesses across the world.
 Many of their clients are household names and the work HGF do allows their clients to protect and exploit their inventions, new products and branding.

-Please email your CV (including Highers/ A Level results) with a letter explaining why you want to become a Patent Attorney to firstname.lastname@example.org providing reference EngYork17
+Please email your CV (including the subjects and results of Highers/A Levels or equivalent) with a letter explaining why you want to become a Patent Attorney to email@example.com providing reference EngYork17